 Here in the UK, it’s no secret that we love our pets.
-In fact, we’ve gotten even fonder of our four-legged friends during lockdown.
+In fact, we’ve gotten even fonder of our four-legged friends since lockdown.
 Nearly half of all Brits who currently own a pet got at least one new animal during the first national lockdown.
 With lots of working adults spending more time at home, the possibility of pet ownership seems much more attainable for many people.
 The same could be true for older people, particularly those who are retired.
 Today, we’ll be discussing the benefits of pet ownership as well as the best pets for older people here in the UK.

 Benefits of Having a Pet